 - Housing values are projected to increase in the Lakes Region over the next five years.
 Most of the growth will be in homes under $750,000.
-The median housing value in the Lakes Region is expected to jump nearly 13% ($29,900) over the next five years, making Lake Winnipesaukee real estate a good choice for investing in real estate in New Hampshire.
-The number of housing units will remain relatively flat, increasing by a small amount (less than 2%) over the next five years.
+The median housing value in the Lakes Region is expected to increase by double digits over the next five years, making Lake Winnipesaukee real estate a good choice for investing in real estate in New Hampshire.
+The number of housing units is expected to remain relatively flat, though new construction has increased in some areas.

 - There is very limited inventory in the Lakes Region, which is resulting in rising prices and making it difficult for many to stay in the area and "move up" as they need more space.
 Putting additional pressure on the inventory limitations is the fact that young families and professionals are often competing with older couples from out of the area looking to buy a second home in the Lakes Region or to downsize.

-The Lake Winnipesaukee luxury home market has also been booming, though the market has slowed a bit from last year.
+- The Lake Winnipesaukee luxury home market has also been booming, though the market has slowed a bit from last year.

 - According to realtor.com, the pace of sales for U.S. luxury homes weakened slightly in 2017 with the overall housing market outperforming the still-strong upper tier.
 The entry price point for the luxury market – defined as the top 5 percent of transactions based on sales price – rose by 5.1 percent in 2017, compared to a 6.9 percent overall housing market price gain.
 However, luxury properties also took 5.4 percent longer to sell in 2017 than they did in 2016, spending 116 days on market on average.